Newforma Blog

 Recording the history of issue resolution mitigates risk.

-When a BIM manager is able to catch an issue early in the design phase, thanks to efficient coordination, it will reduce friction points as the project advances.
+When a Building Information Modeling (BIM) manager is able to catch an issue early in the design phase, thanks to efficient coordination, it will reduce friction points as the project advances.
 This eliminates ambiguities and ensures accountability for all involved.

 In addition, the history (including the issues and how they were ultimately resolved) can be used to fill in the data gaps for the next project.